By Virginia Sanders

 PFL is working to help our customers adjust to the new environment.
 Here are several strategies to consider:

-- Use SDR/BDR resources to confirm mailing addresses before sends.
+- Use SDR/BDR resources to find and confirm mailing addresses before sends.

-- Collect preferred mailing addresses as part of your marketing automation campaign.
+- Collect preferred mailing addresses as part of your marketing automation campaigns.

 - Append home address data with a data service.

-Read on to see how we built the campaign — and feel free to replicate it!
+Read on to see how we built our Tactile Marketing Automation nurture campaign — and feel free to replicate it!

 Note: Some of these steps will likely overlap for you, as they did for us.